Pax-0/vc-bot/README.md

 # vc-bot

-A custom discord bot by Procord
+A custom discord bot by Pax | Procord

 # Features:
 Creates and manages voice sessions for hosts with features such as inviting users, setting a max slots and more.